cengels/potence/docs/index.md

 ### *potence* is tiny and has no dependencies

-In the current NPM ecosystem, transitive dependencies are the bane of every web dev's existence.
-You *think* your module depends on only one other module, but that module depends on ten other modules that each depend on ten others and before you know it, your build size has increased by a factor of ten.

-*potence* has no dependencies at all.
-All functionality is completely implemented in native JavaScript.
-Additionally, *potence* is designed to be integrated by common build tools like webpack or rollup to minimize overall bundle size so that **only the functions you actually use are included in your resulting bundle.** In other words: if you implemented the necessary functionality yourself, the build would be the same size as if you used *potence* instead.
+All functionality in *potence* is completely implemented in native JavaScript.
+While *potence* does sport quite a few functions, its modular nature allows for tree-shaking, so **you only pay for what you actually use**, drastically reducing overall bundle size.

+### Full test coverage

+All available functions are supported by unit tests.
+Even the utility types offered to TypeScript users have full test coverage thanks to [`ts-morph`](https://github.com/dsherret/ts-morph).

 ### Open to contributions and improvements

 The modularity of modern JavaScript build systems allows us to add an infinite number of new functions and modules without impacting the final bundle size at all.
 As such, *potence* constantly strives to add more common functionality and eliminate potential bugs.
 For this it relies on user feedback, so don't be afraid to open an issue on github if you notice a bug or have an idea for an improvement!
 Be sure to read the contribution guidelines below if you have a feature request.

 ### Full TypeScript integration

 *potence* is built entirely on TypeScript.
 You don't *have* to use TypeScript to use *potence*, of course, but if you do you'll be able to benefit from full type coverage. *potence* even offers some utility types to represent things like abstract constructors, instantiable constructors, or object literals.

 ## Usage